Yandex Cloud

 • To switch the master to one of the quorum replicas, leave the Choose master host automatically option enabled.

-• To switch the master to a specific replica, disable the Choose master host automatically option and then select the required replica from the drop-down list.
+• To switch the master to a specific replica, disable the Choose master host automatically option and then select the replica from the drop-down list.

 4. Click Switch.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

 Run this command: